grdw/grdw/_posts/2021-11-06-project-euler-32-pandigital-products.md

 ---

 **Improvement #1: Combining filters**
 The code above contains a filter to check for duplicate digits and a filter to check if the number is pandigital.
-This feels redundant, and we can combine both into one singe filter. `valid_divisors` can be reduced to this:
+This feels redundant, and we can combine both into one single filter. `valid_divisors` can be reduced to this:

 ```rust
 fn valid_divisors(i: u64, d1: u64, d2: u64) -> bool {